9 Days London Itinerary on and off the Beaten Path

 Before diving into the day-by-day itinerary, let me give you some practical tips that you should think of before even packing.

 - This itinerary is based on my experience, but you can switch days around and add or minus any of the places I mention.
-I will give you extra tips on things that I wanted to do and places that I wanted to visit and suggestions on fitting them in.
-You can also do some hiking near London in the stunning England countryside.
+I will provide you with extra tips on things I wanted to do, places I wanted to visit, and suggestions on how to fit them in.
+You can also do some hiking near London in the stunning English countryside.

 - The majority of the most famous London Markets are on Saturdays and Sundays only, so make sure you plan accordingly.

-- There are so many exciting museums, we managed to do only a few, but I will give you a list of the other interesting ones that I would have covered if I had more time.
+- There are many exciting museums, but we managed to visit only a few.
+However, I will provide you with a list of the other interesting ones that I would have covered if I had more time.

 - Always bring a raincoat with you.
 It can be handy.